sonic-net/sonic-mgmt/docs/code-review-guidlines.md

 - The code shall be fully tested before the developer asks for an internal review.
 - The test should pass succesfully for X iterations.
 - The developer shall make sure there is no degradation after introducing the new code.
-- The code is PEP-8 compiant.
+- The code is PEP-8 compliant.

 ## Checklist for the code reviewer